 $12.5 Million Renovation Planned for Sugar Land’s 33-Acre Town Square

-Houston’s Sugar Land Town Square to undergo major $12.5 million revitalization under a City Council-approved project.
+Houston’s Sugar Land Town Square to undergo major $12.5 million revitalization as part of a newly approved project.

 Riya Singh